tylermercer/personal-website/src/content/posts/software/unlaunching.md

 In a society where we often wear our busyness as a badge of honor, being intentional about what you _won't_ do can be refreshing and energizing.
 Agentic quitting of less-important things unlocks time, energy, and mental resources to put towards the things that _are_ important.

 Not everything that feels compelling is worth spending time on.
-Challenge your assumptions about the value and cost of the various things you do, and take both a short-term and long-term view as you evaluate them.
+Challenge your assumptions about the payouts and costs of the various things you do, and take both a short-term and long-term view as you evaluate them.

 As I considered this decision to unlaunch Logwise, I worried that I would feel uncomfortably constrained---like "a wild bull [caught] in a net," to borrow a metaphor from [Isaiah](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/51?lang=eng&id=p20#p20).
 But I haven't.